 I finally broke down and joined a gym last year, and I’ve been really consistent about going several times per week.
 I think one big motivator for me is that I’m spending money on it each month, and don’t want to allow myself to waste that money.
 It’s also in a super convenient location and easy to hit on the way home.

 A gym membership is also convenient if you don’t have workout equipment at home.
 They’ve got all the equipment you need, so no other investment is necessary.
+I have a studio apartment, and there’s just no chance of squeezing a treadmill in there!

 Remember Your Why